cal-itp/data-analyses/ntd/README.md

 Per the [NTD Complete Monthly Ridership Report](https://www.transit.dot.gov/ntd/data-product/monthly-module-adjusted-data-release) webpage:
 >File Summary: Contains monthly-updated service information reported by urban Full Reporters.

-Transit operators/agencies that are **Urban full reporters, that submit monthly ridership data (Monthly NTD Reporter) to NTD from 2018 to present**, are included in this report.
-Monthly NTD Reporters that were previously Urban full reporters, but are currently not, may appear.
-This may result in operators showing zero or partial ridership data in the report.
+Transit operators/agencies that are **Urban full reporters, that submit monthly ridership data to NTD from 2018 to present**, are included in this report.
+Reporters that were previously Urban full reporters, but are currently not, may appear.
+This may result in Reporters showing zero or partial ridership data in the report.

 If a Reporter is not a monthly reporter, or has not reported data since 2018, they will not appear in the report.

 Examples:
-- Operator A is a urban full reporter from 2019-2022, then became a reduced reporter for 2023.
-Operator A's ridership data will be displayed for 2019-2022 only.
+- Reporter A is an urban full reporter from 2019-2022, then became a reduced reporter for 2023.
+Reporter A's ridership data will be displayed for 2019-2022 only.
-- Operator B is a urban full reporter from 2000-2017, then became a reduced reporter for 2018.
-Operator B's will be named in the report, but will not display ridership data.
+- Reporter B is an urban full reporter from 2000-2017, then became a reduced reporter for 2018.
+Reporter B will be named in the report, but will not display ridership data.
+- Reporter C was a reduced reporter form 2015-2020, then became an urban full reporter and began submitting monthly ridership data to NTD for 2021.
+Reporter C's ridership data will be displayed for 2021-present.

 **Q: Where can I download my RTPA's data?**